hirooiida/CppND-Capstone-Hello-World/README.md

 This is a repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 This is a simple scroll game where you can controll yellow spot by WASD keys.
-You can score by collecting orange "foods".
-The game will stop when you crash the walls.
+You can score by collecting orange food (+10pt) and avoid the wall collision (+1pt).
+The game ends when you crash the walls or press `ESC`.

 <img src="img/screenshot.png" height=300 title="game screenshot">